The Global Leader in Workplace Labeling & Signage

 By Steve Hudgik

-Step Three: Once you have everything, from each individual work area up to your entire facility, sorted (cleaned up) and organized, you need to keep it that way.
-This requires regular cleaning, or to go along with our third S, "shining" things up.
+Once you have everything, from each individual work area up to your entire facility, sorted (clutter and debris cleaned up), and organized, you need to keep it that way.
+This requires regular cleaning, or to go along with the theme of having five words that start with the letter S, "shining" things up.

 When done on a regular, frequent basis, cleaning and inspecting generally will not take a lot of time, and in the long run will most likely save time.